KylerZan23/fitness-trackerV2/README.md

 ## Recent Updates

+- **Dashboard Running Activity**: Added a "Your Recent Run" section to the dashboard to display the latest run from Strava
+- **Strava-like Run Cards**: Added Strava-style run cards with map visualization to the run logger page
 - **Fixed Authentication Loop**: Added force_login parameter to bypass authentication checks and allow direct access to login page
 - **Enhanced Authentication Security**: Updated middleware to use `getUser()` instead of `getSession()` for secure token verification
 - **Fixed Workout Logging**: Resolved schema cache issue that prevented workout logging by removing dependency on muscle_group column